davincodes/DT-Screening---Todo-List/README.md

 ## ⚙️ Challenges Faced

-The **hardest part** of the project was implementing the logic in JavaScript.
-Managing task states (adding, completing, and deleting) and ensuring the UI updated correctly took some careful thought.
-Breaking the logic down into smaller, manageable functions helped overcome the complexity.
+The **challenging part** of the project was implementing the logic in JavaScript.
+Managing task (adding and deleting) and ensuring the UI updated correctly.

 ---